brucedkyle/architectures/docs/sustainability/supplychain.md

 _Fulfilment_ is the process of exceeding customer expectations when the customer receives their requested products, good or services.
 The items must be made available in a suitable timeframe, at the correct location and in an acceptable condition.

-Fulfilment optimisation takes the fulfillment process a step further by using information and knowledge about the supply chain, inventory and stock positions to ensure any promises made to the customer are met or exceeded.
+Fulfilment optimization takes the fulfillment process a step further by using information and knowledge about the supply chain, inventory and stock positions to ensure any promises made to the customer are met or exceeded.

 A key element of the retail fulfilment process is knowing the inventory position.
 This is the amount of stock available for sale to a customer, it’s location and the time it takes to make it available to the customer.